 Initially created in 2003 by Bain & Company, NPS has become a standard metric to measure customer loyalty.
 NPS gained popularity due to its simplicity.
 You can calculate loyalty by asking one simple question:

-How likely is it that you would recommend [Organization X/Product Y/Service Z] to a friend or colleague?
+How likely is it that you would recommend [Organisation X/Product Y/Service Z] to a friend or colleague?

 LEARN MORE: What is Net Promoter Score

-Based on their responses you can categorize your respondents into three categories:
+Based on their responses you can categorise your respondents into three categories:

 To calculate your NPS score, subtract the percentage of detractors from the percentage of promoters.